sourcegraph/handbook/content/departments/people-talent/equity-refresh-program.md

 Example for IC1:

-- You got a 3 in 2H FY23 (680 options)
+- You got a 3 in 2H FY24 (544 options)
-- You got a 2 in 1H FY24 (1710 options)
+- You got a 2 in 1H FY25 (1710 options)
-- Your equity grant would therefore be: 1200 (rounding up)
+- Your equity grant would therefore be: 1127 Options

 <table>
   <tr>